awsdocs/aws-doc-sdk-examples/python/cross_service/photo_analyzer/README.md

 ## Overview

-Shows you how to use the AWS SDK for Python (Boto3) to create a web application that lets you upload photos to an Amazon Simple Storage Service (Amazon S3) bucket, use Amazon Rekognition to analyze and label the photos, and use Amazon Simple Email Service (Amazon SES) to send email reports of image analysis.
+Shows you how to use the AWS SDK for Python (Boto3) to create a web application that lets you do the following:

+* Upload photos to an Amazon Simple Storage Service (Amazon S3) bucket.
+* Use Amazon Rekognition to analyze and label the photos.
+* Use Amazon Simple Email Service (Amazon SES) to send email reports of image analysis.

-This example contains two main components: a web page written in JavaScript that is built with React, and a REST service written in Python that is built with Flask-RESTful.
+This example contains two main components: a webpage written in JavaScript that is built with React, and a REST service written in Python that is built with Flask-RESTful.

-You can use the React web page to:
+You can use the React webpage to:

 * Display a list of images that are stored in your S3 bucket.
 * Upload images from your computer to your S3 bucket.
-* Display images and labels that identify items that were detected in the image.
+* Display images and labels that identify items that are detected in the image.
 * Get a report of all images in your S3 bucket and send an email of the report.

-The web page calls the REST service.
+The webpage calls the REST service.
 The service sends requests to AWS to perform the following actions:

 * Get and filter the list of images in your S3 bucket.